Choosing between Freshsales and Salesforce for your sales CRM comes down to six questions:

 Does your team have the data to fill the CRM with qualified prospects, or are reps still researching contacts by hand?

 That last question matters more than most comparisons acknowledge.
 A CRM is only as useful as the data inside it.
-The best pipeline management in the world can't help if your reps are working stale contacts, missing direct dials, and guessing which accounts are in-market.
+The best pipeline management in the world cannot help if your reps are working stale contacts, missing direct dials, and guessing which accounts are in-market.

-Here's what we recommend:
+Here is what we recommend:

 Freshsales is built for startups and SMBs that want a functional CRM without the overhead.
 Pricing starts at $9/user/month with built-in phone, email, and chat on every plan.
 Freddy AI provides contact scoring and deal insights at the Pro tier ($39/user/month), and the broader Freshworks ecosystem (Freshdesk, Freshmarketer) gives growing teams a single-vendor option for sales, support, and marketing.
 The tradeoff: feature depth hits a ceiling at scale, CRM is a secondary product line within Freshworks, and advanced customization requires the Enterprise tier.